espressomd/espresso/doc/tutorials/mlip-water/Readme.md

 Here, you'll learn how to run a classical MD simulation of water using the TIP4P potential.

+#### Learning objectives

+After the tutorial, students should know:

+- how to simulate liquid water using a rigid four-site model (non-polarizable model) in ESPResSo
+- how classical forcefields are iteratively improved (TIP4P, TIP4P/Ew, TIP4P/2005) to better capture physical properties from experimental data

 ### Part 2: MLIP Models

 Here, you'll learn the fundamentals of using MLIP with ASE.
 You'll load and evaluate pre-trained MLIPs model for water.

+#### Learning objectives

+After the tutorial, students should know:

+- how MLIPs differ from classical force fields and their advantages for complex chemical systems
+- how model parameters affect accuracy and computational cost
+- how to quantify model uncertainty with ensemble methods
+- how to connect APAX models with simulation engines through ASE calculators

 ### Part 3: MLIP with ESPResSo

 Here, you'll learn how to set up and run an MD simulation of water using MLIP with ESPResSo.

+#### Learning objectives

+After the tutorial, students should know:

+- how to use ASE to bridge MD engines with MLIPs
+- how to measure the impact of the short-range cutoff on the MLIP predictive power